 Oatcakes were documented during the Roman conquest of Britain in AD 43 and most likely existed long before then.
 They were most common in Scotland for thousands of years as people elsewhere turned their noses up at oats and considered them animal feed.
 However in recent years, oatcakes have grown massively in popularity as people seak more nutritious foods.

 - a pinch Salt

 - ¼ tsp Baking soda

 - 1 cup / 235ml Hot water

 - 2 tbsp Mixed seeds, to sprinkle on top

 - Grind the oats using a small blender.
 They don’t have to be a fine powder, unless you want fine oatcakes.
 I like the rough type so 30 seconds is enough.

-- Mix together all the dry ingredients in a bowl and add the hot water a tablespoon at a time until it forms a solid dough that doesn’t stick to your hands.
-Use boiled water that has left to stand for a few minutes.
+- Mix together all the dry ingredients in a bowl (leaving 2 tbsp of mixed seeds to top later) and add the hot water a tablespoon at a time until it forms a solid dough that doesn’t stick to your hands.
+Use boiled water that has been left to stand for a few minutes.

 - Form a firm ball with your hands.
 Add more oats if you’ve added too much water.

 - Leave the ball of dough to stand for 5 minutes to help it all stick together.

 - Press the dough out on non-stick paper using your fingers to form one piece about 5-10mm in thickness.